-Joe Farris is a litigator that has represented clients in a broad range of business and intellectual property disputes.
-He has significant experience in state and federal courts, as well as private arbitration proceedings.
+Joe Farris is a seasoned trial attorney and trusted advisor to technology companies based in San Francisco who represents clients in a broad range of business and intellectual property disputes.
+He has significant experience in state and federal courts, private arbitration, and a variety of cross-border disputes.

-Before joining Arnold & Porter, Mr. Farris was an Assistant District Attorney for the San Francisco District Attorney's Office where he was lead trial counsel in 10 jury trials, nine of which resulted in a conviction.
+Before joining Arnold & Porter, Joe was an Assistant District Attorney for the San Francisco District Attorney's Office where he was lead trial counsel in 10 jury trials, nine of which resulted in a conviction.

-Mr. Farris is a 2008 graduate of the University of California, Berkeley School of Law where he served as an Article Editor on the Ecology Law Quarterly journal and was a member of the Board of Advocates.
+He is a 2008 graduate of the University of California, Berkeley School of Law where he was a member of the Board of Advocates and served as an article editor on the Ecology Law Quarterly journal.